Check out my new book, published April, 2023, available with Edinburgh University Press or on Amazon.

 Appendix: Translation of Nova Methodus Discendae Docendaeque Jurisprudentiae

-I am Associate Professor of Philosophy at the American University of Beirut, Lebanon.
+I am Associate Professor of Philosophy and Chair at the American University of Beirut, Lebanon.
 I hold a Ph.D. in philosophy from Stony Brook University, and studied at Bergische Universität Wuppertal, Germany.
-My book, The Science of Right in Leibniz's Moral and Political Philosophy is published by Bloomsbury Academic (Oct.
-2013).
+My book, The Science of Right in Leibniz's Moral and Political Philosophy is published by Bloomsbury Academic (2013).
 I also have articles in The Review of Metaphysics, Studia Leibnitiana, and the British Journal for the History of Philosophy.
 I also hold an M.A. in English and a B.A. in Linguistics, from Ohio State University.

 Beirut (and Lebanon) is a fascinating place politically, geographically, and culturally.
 The philosophy department here is also really great.
 We are one of only a few universities in the Middle East offering an M.A. in philosophy.
 Recent seminars have been taught by Daniel Dennett (Philosophy of Biology and Evolution), and Dan Smith (Deleuze).
 Here are some of my recent and upcoming activities: